CCHU9030 Arts and Humanities

 On completing the course, students will be able to:

-- Explain and demonstrate the ways in which architectural drawings, diagrams and models are used to describe space as well as convey ideas about culture and society.
+- Develop an understanding of the ways in which different forms of spatial representation (film, drawings, models, photography) are used to convey ideas about culture, politics and society.

 Offer Semester and Day of Teaching

-First semester (Wed)
+Second semester (Wed)

 |Activities||Number of hours|

-|Reading / Self-study||25|
+|Reading / Self-study||30|

-|Assessment: Essay writing||20|
+|Assessment: Essay writing||15|

-|Assessment: In-class writing exercise||2|
+|Assessment: In-class writing exercise||4|

 Assessment: 100% coursework

-|In-class writing exercise||20|
+|In-class writing exercise||40|